feenkcom/gtoolkit.com/pages/index.md

   <div class="container">
     <div class="row">
       <div class="col-lg-8">
-        <h1>It's not what you click on out of the box.
-It's what you can build with it</h1>
+        <h1>You can click on many things out of the box.
+But you can build even more</h1>
         <p class="lead">Imagine the cost of a tool to be so inexpensive that you build one for every single development problem you have.
 Glamorous Toolkit comes out of the box with thousands of micro tools.
 But more importantly, it empowers you to build your own.</p>
       </div>
     </div>